evidence-dev/evidence/sites/docs/docs/core-concepts/templated-pages/index.md

 ## Complete example

-See a complete example using a table to populate a templated page for each customer.
+See a complete example using a table to generate a templated page for each customer.

 `index.md`